AFFF Firefighting Foam Lawsuits

 Why These Cases Can Be Complex

-AFFF lawsuits can involve multiple layers of scientific and legal issues, including contamination history, water testing, occupational exposure, diagnosis, latency periods, and expert evidence about PFAS-related risks.
+AFFF lawsuits can involve multiple layers of scientific and legal issues, including contamination history, water testing, occupational exposure, diagnosis, latency periods, and evidence about PFAS-related risks.
 Some cases focus on personal injury claims, while others involve property damage, community contamination, or public water issues.

 In some situations, the questions focus on one workplace or one training site.
 In others, the issues may involve larger contamination zones, multiple possible exposure pathways, public notices, site investigations, and long timelines between exposure and diagnosis.